matthewsouther/educator-emily/src/tutoring.md

 ### **Reading**

 Multisensory, Orton Gillingham informed instruction that focuses on a deep understanding of the written word.
-I utilize a mix of sit down and movement work to help integrate the process of reading.
+I utilize a mix of structured literacy and movement to help integrate the process of reading.

 ### **Writing**

 Authentic writing experiences that focus on the joy of storytelling.
-Kids work through the full writing process from planning to publishing, work on spelling, grammar, and voice, and walk away with projects they can be proud of.
+Kids work through the full writing process from planning to publishing, focusing on voice, storytelling elements, spelling, and grammar.
+Kids walk away with projects they can be proud of.

 ### **Math**